Are some jobs instant dealbreakers? Is passion all that matters? Ladies get honest about your job.

 It's more about long-term goals, than a fancy job.
 Well, for some of us.

-"How he's starting isn't as important as his goal for the end — barista, waiter but going to school or next in line for manager, etc," says Nikki, 28.
+"How he's starting isn't as important as his goal for the end — barista, waiter but going to school or next in line for the manager, etc," says Nikki, 28.

 "I have dated various dudes with various jobs.
 I've dated Air Force, Army, liquor store clerk, security guard (married that one), drafter, optometry student, 'musician,' and others.
 I wouldn't discount someone because of what they do.
 I think a good work ethic is the most important thing," says Colleen, 29.

-"As long as he's into what he's doing ... but I think I might not be into a manager at Chick-Fil-A. I might be into a barista, but not a Starbucks barista.
+"As long as he's into what he's doing ... but I think I might not be into a manager at Chick-fil-A. I might be into a barista, but not a Starbucks barista.
 So maybe I'm more snobbish than I think," says Autumn, 24."

-"I've spent my life going out with broke dudes, artist, musicians, etc., who are working as baristas and bartenders, or flat unemployed, in the service of their art.
+"I've spent my life going out with broke dudes, artists, musicians, etc., who are working as baristas and bartenders, or flat unemployed, in the service of their art.
 And honestly, I'm not materialistic, but I don't want to be with anyone who plans to stay broke in the name of art or bohemia.
 A, I'm a writer, and therefore, destined to be poor myself.
 B, I want to find someone who's serious about laying the groundwork for a family.
 I want to be comfortable, and I want that for my children.
-I guess that's selfish, privileged POV, but most artists I've dated are really pretty self-involved and loving their life of casual sex and squalor.
+I guess that's a selfish, privileged POV, but most artists I've dated are really pretty self-involved and loving their lives of casual intimacy and squalor.
 That's fine.
 I just want to find a man with a real job, and/or plans to get one.
 If he's started a business and it's shaky at first, that's enough to impress me," says Lisa, 32.

 "We've all gotta retire someday, so nobody wants a partner who's unemployable, and the rolling-stone-who-gathers-no-moss isn't hot once the rolling stone starts going bald and hasn't caught a break in his music career.
 It's just another form of permanent emotional adolescence.
 I'd much rather have a guy with an unimpressive stable job earning an average income than a dreamer who's shown nothing for his life, hoping to make it big," says Dee, 35.